The Past and Future of Process Design: Why It Takes Months When It Could Take Days

 Conventional wisdom says speed comes at the expense of quality.
 Fluenta Designer disproves this theorem:

 And what happens when changes are needed?
-In András's case, introducing new legal requirements in the Fluenta world looked like this: after defining new requirements, AI agents generated new workflows in 4-6 hours, which were implemented and validated in 2 days.
+Take András's example again.
+In the old model, the new legal requirement would have meant a 6–10 week, tens-of-thousands-of-euros redesign.
+In the execution-centric approach it looks like this: after defining the new requirements, AI agents generate the new workflows in a matter of hours, and they can be implemented and validated within a few days.

 The hybrid future: Combining the best parts